How hot is it in the West? Let us count the ways

 -- On Sunday, several Northern California cities -- including Sacramento (106 degrees), San Jose (103 degrees) and San Francisco (88 degrees) -- saw record hot temperatures.

--- The record-breaking streak continued Monday with Sacramento hitting 107 degrees, breaking its 106 degrees record from 1988.
-It could get even hotter on Wednesday with a forecast temperature of 109 degrees.
+-- The record-breaking continued Monday with Sacramento hitting 107 degrees, a step hotter than its 106-degree record from 1988.
+It could get even hotter on Wednesday, with a forecast temperature of 109 degrees.

 -- On Monday, Stockton, California, saw a record high of 109 degrees and Lancaster in southern part of the state had 110 degrees.